304 North Cardinal St.

 - Find Your Garden Mentor

 - Determine the Right Number of Plants

 These eight steps are key to getting a good start with your new garden.
 Once you’ve gone through this process, you’ll be well on your way to learning how to garden because you’ll have an effective plan to follow throughout the gardening season.

-Now that you’ve got your planner, lets go through the eight steps of garden planning in more detail:
+Once you’ve downloaded your garden planner, it’s time to go through the eight steps of garden planning in more detail:

 The very first step in learning how to start a garden is to set mindful goals.
 Rather than growing absolutely everything you can think of in your first garden, try to thoughtfully consider what you’d really like to achieve.
 Each one of us has different reasons for wanting to start a garden, so it’s important to get clear on your “why” before planning your “how”.